Mister-Ky/My-Music/README.md

  my discord is - mister_ky (and kygechik)

- by downloading and using files from the repository, you agree to the LICENSE
+ by downloading and using files from the repository, you agree to the LICENSE  (CC BY-SA 4.0 License)